-By working with USDA, landowners, and private donors, Scott brought to Mississippi an innovative conservation easement program that has some landowners in our Mississippi Delta counties excited.
-Those with agricultural acres in Bolivar, Coahoma, Holmes, Humphreys, Issaquena, Leflore, Sharkey, Sunflower, Tallahatchie, Washington, and Yazoo Counties can receive up to $300 per newly enrolled acre in the first year of the Conservation Restoration Enhancement Program, then $100 per acre a year for the next 14 years.
-TNC helps landowners identify developed land that is running off into our Delta water systems, then restores this acreage to wetland and native bottomland hardwoods so that a natural buffer is created between the water and development.
-This saves the landowners soil while keeping sediment out of the river.
+By working with USDA, landowners, and private donors, The Nature Conservancy introduced to Mississippi an innovative conservation easement program that has landowners in our Mississippi Delta counties excited.
+Many agricultural landowners have enrolled in the Conservation Restoration Enhancement Program.
+TNC helps landowners identify developed land that is running off into our Delta water systems, then restores this acreage to wetland and native bottomland hardwoods so that a natural buffer is created between the water and development, saving the landowners soil and keeping sediment out of the river.

 As one of the primary tributaries for the Lower Mississippi Delta, the Big Black River acts as a major source of sediment runoff for the Mississippi Delta.
-Because a number of its tributaries have either been channelized or straightened to drain developed lands more efficiently, the velocity of the water flows too fast, preventing sediment from settling out before it reaches the main river channel.
-Scott is working to identify areas in the river basin that need our attention and helping these landowners to stabilize the river and stream banks, and implement conservation easements between agriculture fields and tributaries, to prevent future runoff.
+The Nature Conservancy is working to identify areas in the river basin that need our attention and helping landowners stabilize the river and stream banks, and implement conservation easements between agriculture fields and tributaries, to prevent future runoff.